gvwilson/thirdbit/src/fiction/iffy/index.md

-The Ecologist slipped off his jacket and turned it inside out to reveal a purple paisley pattern that had briefly and unfortunately been popular ten years before.
+The Ecologist slipped off his jacket and turned it inside out to reveal a purple paisley pattern that had unfortunately but briefly been popular ten years before.
 He put it back on and smiled at Aunt Naggie.
 "Well?
 Would you let such take you dancin'?"

-"Stop with yer jokin'," she snapped as the chants of "Warrant!
+"Stop yer jokin'," she snapped as the chants of "Warrant!
 Warrant!
 Warrant!" grew louder and angrier.

 "Citizens!